goth-annie/fish-dolls/src/content/blog/en/save-design-script-reference.md

 | [Slot](#slot)             | Entry points for accessing data to be stored separately per save slot. |
 | [Temp](#temp)             | Entry point for accessing temporary data that will not be stored.      |

-If the conditions are met, the four entry points `Initialize` , `Load` , `Save` , and `Delete` will have `UniTask` or `Awaitable` based
-**Asynchronous functions** based on `UniTask` or `Awaitable` are generated.

-In the case of `UniTask`, by introducing `UniTask` into the project and defining the scripting symbol `GAME_DATA_MANAGER_SUPPORT_UNITASK`
-UniTask-based asynchronous functions are generated by defining the scripting symbol `SAVE_DESIGN_SUPPORT_UNITASK`.

-In the case of `Awaitable`, projects with version `Unity 2023.1` or later will automatically generate Awaitable based asynchronous functions.
-However, if the project meets the conditions to generate `UniTask` based asynchronous functions, they will take priority over the Awaitable based asynchronous functions.

 ---

 #### Initialize